ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Income from Other Sources

-Gross Total income is arrived at when your earnings from all these five heads of income is taken together.
+Gross Total income is arrived at when your earnings from all these five heads of income are taken together.
 In other words, the aggregate of the incomes computed under the above 5 heads after setting off and carrying forward of losses and after applying clubbing provisions is known as Gross Total Income (GTI) under section 80B(5).
 Here’s the formula for calculating G.T.I. -

 G.T.I. = Salary Income + House Property Income + Business/Profession Income + Capital Gains + Other Sources Income + Clubbed Income - Set off of Losses.